 - The lemon juice adds a nice brightness to this bread - don't skip it.

-- Sour cream can be used in place of the Greek yogurt.
+- Sour cream or even applesauce can be used in place of the Greek yogurt.

 - Zucchini Oatmeal Cookies